Now I’m no disciple of Clarkson, although as a middle-aged man I do have a penchant for pairing a blazer with jeans.

 “It’s only two years old so nothing major can go wrong with it”.

-And no, I didn’t have to tantrum to get my own way.
+No, I didn’t have a tantrum to get my own way, and very nice it is too.

 Anyway, the upshot of all this…